DestanT/we_rate_music_drf/README.md

 **Props**

-- onSearch: Custom function pass to the component that is executed when the user submits a search query.
+- onSearch: Custom function passes to the component that is executed when the user submits a search query.
 Currently only used in the SpotifySearchPage component.
 - liveSearch: Defaults to false.

 **Key Features**

-- Live Search: Allows for users to search for and dynamically display results as they type in their query.
+- Live Search: Allows users to search for and dynamically display results as they type in their query.
 - Infinite Scroll: Integrates the InfiniteScroll component within the dropdown results, enhancing user experience by loading more results only as needed.

 #### SignOutButton

 **Overview**
-The SignOutButton component is a button that sends a post request to the "dj-rest-auth/logout" endpoint, and logs the user out of the application.
+The SignOutButton component is a button that sends a post request to the "dj-rest-auth/logout" endpoint and logs the user out of the application.
 It is currently used in the Profile component.

 **Props**
 This component doesn’t need any specific props to function.

 **Key Features**

-- Confirmation Modal: Incorporates a ModalWindow component to display a confirmation modal, confirming the user's intention to sign out.
+- Confirmation Modal: Incorporates a ModalWindow component to display a confirmation modal, confirming the user's intention to signing out.
 - Redirect on Sign-Out: Navigates users back to the homepage after successfully signout.
 - Local Storage: Removes potentially sensitive data from local storage when the user signs out.

 #### StarRating

 **Overview**
-The StarRating component allows user to rate their own and other users' playlists.
+The StarRating component allows users to rate their own and other users' playlists.
 It is currently only used in the PlaylistDetail component.
-It is meant as a way to express the users' opinion on playlists, that they or others have added to the app.
+It is meant as a way to express the users' opinions on playlists, that they or others have added to the app.

 **Props**